Anwesh2000/SMART_OM_Dataset_Technical_Validation/README.md

 ## Dataset

 The dataset is currently hosted in private mode on the [Dryad repository](https://doi.org/10.5061/dryad.gtht76hz6 "Link to Dataset").
 It will be made publicly available upon acceptance of the manuscript.
-Downloading the dataset implies acceptance of the repository’s terms and conditions.

 ---